What Happens If You Don't Pay Car Insurance

 Higher

 Among major carriers, USAA applies the smallest rate increase for drivers with a lapse history, while State Farm applies the largest.
-Some carriers decline to write new policies for drivers with recent lapses, pushing them toward nonstandard markets with more limited options.
+Some carriers decline to write new policies for drivers with recent lapses.
+Those drivers often end up in nonstandard markets where coverage options are more limited.

 Legal Consequences of Driving Uninsured